 |Moringa pods in a market.|

 Fresh moringa pods and greens can be readily available in the markets all around the season in the tropical and sub-tropical countries of South-East Asia, Philippines, Middle-Eastern, Africa, Caribbean, and in some Central American region.
-In the USA, the tree grows easily in the Southern states; however, only few owners grow them in their backyard.
-Its consumption in the USA is mainly driven by several thousand expatriated communities of Asian and African background who prefer M.oleifera in their diet.
+In the USA, the tree grows easily in the Southern States; however, only a few owners grow them in their backyard.
+Its consumption in the USA is mainly driven by several thousand expatriated communities of Asian and African background who prefer M. oleifera in their diet.

 Fresh leaves, pods, seed kernels can be found at the farmers' markets.
-Dry moringa leaf powder in bins, packs can be found in some specialized stores.
+Dry moringa leaf powder in bins, packs can be available in some specialized stores.
 At their nativity, moringa leaves are one of the inexpensive greens available in the markets.
 However, fresh pods and seeds command good prices even in the native Asian and African markets.

 While buying fresh pods; look for just tender, uniform, evenly full, green color pods.
 Avoid dry, shriveled, bent, twisted, or broken pods.
 Do not by overmature large size pods as they feature tougher skin, bitter pulp, and hard seeds and thus unappetizing.

-At home, moringa leaf should be stored as any other greens.
-Pods can keep well for 1-2 days at room temperature, however, should be kept inside the refrigerator for extended shelf life.
+At home, moringa leaf should be maintained like any other greens.
+Pods can keep well for 1-2 days at room temperature, however, should be stored in the refrigerator for extended shelf life.

-Dried moringa leaf powder and capsules are also sold in the stores for their advocated health-benefits across Europe and North Americas.
+Dried moringa leaf powder and capsules also sold in the stores for their advocated health benefits across Europe and North Americas.

-Fresh greens and tender seedpods are used extensively in the cooking in Asia, Africa and Caribbean cuisine.
-Only tender growing tips and young leaves are generally used as greens in the cooking.
+Fresh greens and tender seed pods used extensively in the cooking in Asia, Africa, and Caribbean cuisine.
+Only tender growing tips and young leaves employed as greens in the cooking.
 However, dried, and powdered green moringa leaves can be stored for extended periods to be used in the recipes (akin to dried fenugreek leaves-kasoori methi, in India and Pakistan).